Staffing07/josh/install_josh.md

 now in your command prompt run <code>composer update</code> and all required files will be added

-**Add sentry service provider**
+**Add sentinel service provider**

-Now, we need to add sentry service provider to make use of it.
+Now, we need to add sentinel service provider to make use of it.

 Open <code>config/app.php</code> and add following lines